-A monthly self-exam usually helps more easily identify any unusual changed in your breasts.
+A monthly self-exam usually helps more easily identify any unusual changes in your breasts.
 Some changes to watch out for include:

-- Lumps or thickening areas in or near breast or underarm area
+- Lumps or thickening areas in or near the breast or underarm area

 - Unexplained change in size/shape of the breast